Reversing the Lens: Using Explainable AI to Understand Human Expertise: Methods Used

 \subsection{Graph Construction and Analysis}

-For each group, the graphs were constructed using the 27 parameters as nodes and the co-occurrences as edge weights between parameters.
+For each group, the graphs were constructed using the 27 parameters as nodes and the co-occurrences between parameters as edge weights.
 Thereafter, we examined the presence of groups (using community detection) and the organization of the parameters (using hierarchical clustering).